rob-blackbourn/jetblack-messagebus/documents/articles/configuration.md

 ## SSL - Windows

-SSL configuration is done in the `sslConfig` section of the `distributor` configuration.
+SSL configuration is done in the `ssl` section of the `distributor` configuration.

 ```json